 - Difficult to hit the ball flat

 - Low balls will be an issue, which opponents may try and take advantage of

 - Kyle Edmond

-If you are a junior or more of an advanced adult player then I would highly recommend the semi western grip as one of the biggest weaknesses of the eastern forehand is that it can be difficult to deal with high balls.
+If you are a junior or more of an advanced adult player then I would highly recommend the SW grip as one of the biggest weaknesses of the eastern forehand is that it can be difficult to deal with high balls.